FeketeSz0/Parcel-Machine-Simulator/README.md

 + Then the enduser would recieve the pin code to open the right box
 + Admin monitoring the process

-The functions are secured by a applying a basic spring security system.
+The functions are secured by applying a basic spring security system.
 Check the Controller for more functions!